Is shopping for a family wireless plan driving you crazy? We get it.

 Verizon Wireless Family Plans

-There are several Verizon family plans, which include unlimited talk and text, to select from, ranging from 2GB to 100GB.
+There are several Verizon family plans, which include unlimited talk and text, ranging from 2GB to 100GB.
 Between 2GB and 24GB, the amounts are labeled by sizes.
 For instance, 2GB is labeled as Small and 24GB is labeled as Extra-Extra Large.

 The service recommends for families to begin with a Verizon cell phone plan of 8GB, otherwise known as the Large plan.
 Beginning with Large, each plan has an added incentive: an extra 2GB of data per line.
 Verizon allows up to 10 devices to be connected to the plan.

-These plans include features such as Carryover Data, which allows you to keep your unused data until the end of the following month, and Safety Mode, which prevents you from encountering overage charges after your data is exceeded.
+These plans, of course, start with the basics - unlimited calling and texting, plus features such as carryover data, which allows you to keep your unused data until the end of the following month.
+You'll also be able to use Safety Mode, which prevents you from encountering overage charges after your data is exceeded.
+New customers get Safety Mode for free, as the carrier no longer charges a fee for it.

 Verizon Shared Data Plan